PrefectHQ/prefect/docs/collections/usage.md

 Collections also contain pre-built tasks and flows that can be imported and called within your code.

-As an example, to read a secret for AWS Secrets Manager with the `read_secret` task:
+As an example, to read a secret from AWS Secrets Manager with the `read_secret` task:

 ```python
 from prefect import flow